Matrix Organizational Structure: Everything You Need to Know

 Growth of the Matrix

-Because the matrix was a natural evolution in management thinking because it works especially well if the program was large, if the government was the customer, and if the a customer was willing to pay for the additional expenses.
-It was first formulized in the US aerospace and defense industry, where it evolved during especially large and complex 1950s and 1960s projects.
+The matrix was a natural evolution in management thinking because it works especially well if the program was large, if the government was the customer, and if the a customer was willing to pay for the additional expenses.
+It was first formulized in the U.S. aerospace and defense industry, where it evolved during especially large and complex 1950s and 1960s projects.
 As stated earlier this was a natural evolution in the thinking of management.
-IN these years the term matrix was applied to the organizational structure.
+In these years the term matrix was applied to the organizational structure.
 It also allows for more projects to be completed in-house rather than by outside vendors or counsel.
-For tips on how to move work away from your outside counsel read this.

 The Project/Functional Interface